Ohio church damaged as high winds, rain batter state

 Fire officials told WSAZ they were concerned the storms could further damage the historic church, built in 1886, and possibly cause it to fall down.

-In Champaign and Miami counties, both north of Dayton in Montgomery County, homeowners lost power and bricks were left strewn across sidewalks and roads, WDTN-TV of Dayton reported.
+In Champaign and Miami counties, both north of Dayton (Montgomery County), homeowners lost power and bricks were left strewn across sidewalks and roads, WDTN-TV of Dayton reported.

 The Troy Fire Department said seven commercial buildings and several homes were damaged in the city, 20 miles north of Dayton, including a tree that fell on a house, WHIO-TV of Dayton reported.